Thursday 22 September 2016

 After a few hours of the first explosion, more than 1,000 men had assembled around the pithead standing silently in the cold and pouring rain, waiting to help their comrades who were trapped down below.For two days brave men fought to reach their entrapped colleagues, until came the terrible inhuman decision to withdraw and seal the pit shaft, with men still trapped inside.
 The roads and shafts were burnt and collapsed forever entombing the bodies of the victims closed.

 With this some 800 children lost their fathers and more than 200 women lost their husbands and loved ones.
-It was not to be the worst mining disaster in the history of British mining though, Senghennyd holds that dubious privilege,https://teifidancer-teifidancer.blogspot.co.uk/2013/10/100th-anniversary-of-senghenydd-mine.html but still serves as a tragic reminder of how in a single day a community was to see and witness and feel the real price of coal .
+It was not to be the worst mining disaster in the history of British mining though, Senghennyd holds that dubious privilege,https://teifidancer-teifidancer.blogspot.co.uk/2013/10/100th-anniversary-of-senghenydd-mine.html but still serves as a tragic reminder of how in a single day a community was to see and witness and feel the real price of coal, with every member of the community in Wrexham losing someone on this day. .

 In its aftermath however following an inquiry numerous breaches of law were eventually exposed, The pit, it turned out, had a very erratic safety record and high levels of firedamp (methane gas) had been recorded and ignored.
 The enquiry that followed used the words, "neglect", "incompetence", "inadequate ventilation" and "lack of monthly reports".
 However, most of the blame centred on the management and colliery manager, William Bonsall, was branded the "villain", so deflecting the wrath originally directed at the owners, including Henry Dyke Dennis, who had not employed a mining engineer to check safety in the pit since 1932.
 Bonsall was fined £140, with costs of £350 and most of the other charges made against the colliery company were either withdrawn or dropped.
 Part of the problem had been that the miners themselves, the only really worthwhile witnesses, were reluctant to appear in court to give testimony against their bosses, fearing this would result in their instant dismissal and being thrown on the dole to add to an already swollen labour market.
 Furthermore, they would also have been blacklisted by all the other mine owners from ever working in the industry again.